Aenigma/deadBot/README.md

 ## Usage

-`config.yaml` which will be created upon the first run.
+`config.yaml` will be created upon the first run.
 Configure it as needed.

 Invocation should be from the project directory as so:

     ./bin/deadbot

+Default behavior is to log to `irc.log`.
+This cannot be changed as of now.
+Send C-d to send quit and parts to servers.
+Whilst the configuration file supports multiple servers, this probably won't work very well in practice.

 ## TODO